-Corridor of memories
+Corridor of Raja Ganesan memories

 According to our family tradition, all important matters were supposed to be overseen by my maternal uncle.
 But I never had one.